Night of the Big Heat (film)

-Night of the Big Heat is a 1967 British science fiction film released by Planet Film Productions.
-Based on the 1959 novel of the same name by John Lymington, the film was directed by Terence Fisher, and starred Patrick Allen, Christopher Lee, Peter Cushing and Jane Merrow.
+Night of the Big Heat is a 1967 British science fiction film directed by Terence Fisher, and starring Patrick Allen, Christopher Lee, Peter Cushing and Jane Merrow.
+It was based on the 1959 novel of the same name by John Lymington, and was released in the UK in May, 1967 by Planet Film Productions.

-The film was released theatrically in the United States in the winter of 1971 by Maron Films as Island of the Burning Damned where it was paired up on a nationwide double bill with Godzilla's Revenge, but the poster art confused it with Island of Terror from 1966 which also starred Peter Cushing.
-The title was changed years later to Island Of The Burning Doomed for American television.
+The film was released much later in the United States in the winter of 1971 by Maron Films, retitled Island of the Burning Damned, where it was paired on a nationwide double bill with Godzilla's Revenge (1969), but the poster art confused it with Island of Terror (1966) which also starred Peter Cushing.
+The title was changed again years later to Island of the Burning Doomed for American television.

 Plot

 Jeff and Frankie Callum run The Swan, an inn on the island of Fara, somewhere off the English coast.
 Jeff, a professional novelist, hires a secretary, but this turns out to be Angela Roberts, a younger woman with whom he had an affair some time before, and who has come to the island with the intent of luring Jeff away from his wife, or at least causing trouble in their marriage.
 The Callums moved to Fara so that Jeff could escape Angela's amorous advances, although as far as Frankie knows, it was only to escape the tedium of life on the mainland.

 Not helping matters is the fact that despite it being the middle of winter, Fara is experiencing a stifling and inexplicable heat wave, with temperatures rising rapidly.
 It has become so hot that cars stall, beer bottles shatter, televisions explode, and telephones have ceased to work.

 Into this tense situation comes Godfrey Hanson, a mysterious scientist from the mainland, who rents a room at The Swan.
 Hanson spends his time exploring the island, setting up motion-sensitive cameras and taking soil samples.
 The locals, including the Callums, find this suspicious, especially since quite a lot more is happening on Fara than just the heat and Hanson's snooping.